isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://www.nparks.gov.sg/gardens-parks-and-nature/heritage-trees" rel="noopener noreferrer nofollow" target="_blank">NParks - Heritage Trees &amp; Roads</a>.</strong> Singapore
+<p><strong>NParks - CN Division.</strong> Singapore Heritage Trees are beautiful
-Heritage Trees are beautiful mature trees, with interesting botanical, social, historical or cultural stories.
+mature trees, with interesting botanical, social, historical or cultural stories.
 There are more than 260 Heritage Trees across our island and they contribute to Singapore's sense of identity, and history, helping us to stay rooted to the place we call home.
 Visit us to learn more about these important green landmarks of our natural heritage at the 'Heritage Trees of Singapore; booth!</p>
 </td>
 </tr>
 <tr>